kick-ban-ignore/Bibothek/README.md

 Usage

-To launch the app, run the following command:
+To launch the app, clone the repo and run the following command:

     streamlit run bibothek.py

+Or try the online version on [Streamlit](https://bibothekbooktracker.streamlit.app/).

 This app was created using Streamlit, Pandas, and Plotly.
 Special thanks to the creators and contributors of these libraries for making this project possible.